tsgates/arch-wiki-markdown/wiki/Systemd_FAQ.md

     # rm /etc/systemd/system/getty.target.wants/getty@{tty5,tty6}.service
     # systemctl stop getty@tty5.service getty@tty6.service

-Users may also change the number of gettys by editing /etc/systemd/logind.conf and changing the value of NAutoVTs.
-By doing it this way, the on-demand spawning will be preserved, whereas the above method will simply have the gettys running from boot. systemd does not use the /etc/inittab file.
+systemd does not use the /etc/inittab file.

 Note:As of systemd 30, only one getty will be launched by default.
 If you switch to another tty, a getty will be launched there (socket-activation style).
 You can still force additional agetty processes to start using the above methods.

+Users may also change the number of gettys that may be auto-spawned by editing /etc/systemd/logind.conf and changing the value of NAutoVTs.
+By doing it this way, the on-demand spawning will be preserved, whereas the above method will simply have the gettys running from boot.

 Q: How do I get more verbose output during boot?